TyrfingMjolnir/grimwire/README.md

 ### Trying it out with chat.grimwire.com

 Open [chat.grimwire.com](http://chat.grimwire.com).
 Notice that G at the top right?
-That's the GrimWidget, and it should say *offline*.
+It should say *offline*.
 Click on that, then enter the address of your relay in the box.
 A popup will ask if you want to grant chat.grimwire.com access.
 Click *Allow*.

 Once you're logged in, the chat app will query the relay for any rooms hosted by the other users.
 If nothing shows up, you can start your own with the green *Start a room* button.
-Go ahead and try chatting - the messages should appear on the page.
-Other users are free to join the room, or you can join theirs, and you'll have a private, encrypted chat.
+Other users are free to join the room - or you can join your own from another tab - and you'll have a private, encrypted chat.

 ### Also, FYI